deepcrazy/file_upload_ipfs-exercise3/readme.md

 		- 'fileHash' will be generated after submitting the image and you can get the 'fileHash' from browser console.

 **Note: Make sure to change the Gateway port in ipfs config from '8080' to 8081.'**

+*All the code is written in App.js file.*